By way of introduction, here is Matt Terry’s bio:

-Hello, Sachin, and welcome.
+Hello, Matt, welcome to Angel Kiss Publications.
 Thank you for agreeing to do this interview.

 Thank you for having me.

-What do you find most challenging about illustrating?
+What do you find most challenging writing for this genre?

 What are you working on now?